catalyst-fp7/documents/interoperability/interoperability.md

 * [JSON-LD](json-ld.org/spec/latest/json-ld/)
 * [SPARQL 1.1](http://www.w3.org/TR/sparql11-overview/) ([tutorial](http://www.cambridgesemantics.com/semantic-university/sparql-by-example))

-### Simple JSON-LD access
+### Levels of data access
+An explicit goal of this specification is that a third player can offer a new component that will interoperate with the other components of the ecosystem, without the other components needing to adapt to the new component.

-A simple read-only access to the data should be adequate for many analytics and visualization purposes, and some partners may choose to implement this simple access method.
+A simple read-only access to the data should be adequate for many analytics and visualisation purposes, and some partners may choose to implement this simple access method.
+Other components will need richer access to write to the data model, quickly get subsets, aggregates, updates, etc.

-Clients to the platform should be expected to access the data through one of the following mechanisms (choice of mechanism and endpoints to be part of configuration parameters).
+Data consumers should be expected to access the data through one of the following mechanisms (choice of mechanism and endpoints to be part of configuration parameters):
-As a system makes more sophisticated acces methods available, it can expect better services from the ecosystem:

-1. Pulling all server data relative to one unit of conversation, assuming a given platform server can host many different conversations with disjoint communities, in a single request as JSON-LD.
+1. Pulling all server data relative to one unit of conversation in a single request as JSON-LD (*MANDATORY*).
-This is necessary as each such conversation may define different access permissions.
-This is the minimal plumbing required to participate to the catalyst ecosystem
+This is the minimal plumbing required to participate to the catalyst ecosystem.
+If a given platform server can host many different conversations with disjoint communities, is is expected to offer an endpoint for each, as each may define different access permissions.
-2. Exposing a well-defined, agreed-upon subset of data to a component at a given URL.
+2. Exposing a coherent subset, defined on the data server, to a consumer at a provided (opaque) URL.
-3. Endpoints allowing to access the collection of each main type of resource, with some filtering ability (GET endpoints)
+3. Endpoints allowing to access the collection of each main type of resource, optionally with some filtering ability (GET endpoints)
 4. Read-only SPARQL Endpoints with agreed queries.
-5. Read/write RESTful endpoints for the collection of each main type of resource (probably one such endpoint per unit of conversation.)
+5. Read/write RESTful endpoints for the collection of each main type of resource
 6. Read/write SPARQL endpoints.

+As a system makes more sophisticated access methods available, it can expect better services from the ecosystem.

 Note that some of the social platforms we plan to integrate with do not offer RDF data at all.
 The conversion of some of this data to RDF may be done within the scope of this project, but designing a generic way to do so is outside this scope, and is well handled by such known technologies as [GRDDL](http://www.w3.org/TR/grddl-primer/).
 Similarly, though some platforms (notably Drupal) will expose their data in RDFa, this still requires a crawling step and Catalyst tools are not expected to implement this themselves.
 In the specific case of Drupal, we recommend installation of the [SPARQL module](https://drupal.org/project/sparql), or at least the [RESTful Web service module](https://drupal.org/project/restws).

-An explicit goal of this specification is that a third player can offer a new component that will interoperate with the other components of the ecosystem, without the other components needing to adapt to the new component.
-In particular, the new component cannot expect endpoints tailored to the exact subset of data it requires, and it may have to obtain more data than it needs for its purposes.
+In particular, a third player offering a new component cannot expect endpoints tailored to the exact subset of data it requires, and it may have to receive more data than it needs for its purposes.
 The RESTful endpoints thus err on the side of exhaustivity, as opposed to efficiency.
-Efficient, targeted requests may be defined in SPARQL, but not all catalyst components will offer generic, open SPARQL endpoints; and some authors of new component may not be familiar with SPARQL and RDF.
+Efficient, targeted requests may be defined in SPARQL, but not all catalyst components will offer generic, open SPARQL endpoints; and some authors of new components may not be familiar with SPARQL and RDF.
 Thus the choice of RESTful, JSON-LD endpoints as lowest common denominator.

 ### RESTful access endpoints

-Most client components will want to interact with the data on the platform, and this will usually be done through RESTful read endpoints (option 4 above), one for each conversation unit and meaningful collection of resources, as defined later in [Endpoints and configuration][].
+Most client components will want to interact with the data on the platform, and this will usually be done through RESTful read endpoints (option 3 above), one for each conversation unit and meaningful collection of resources, as defined later in [Endpoints and configuration][].
-A small subset of these endpoints will also have full CRUD access (an example is given in the voting section.)
+A small subset of these endpoints will also provide full CRUD access (an example is given in the voting section.)
-Specifying these endpoints in each client's configuration would be tedious, and the client would be configured with a main URL that will yield a JSON-LD document describing all the other endpoints.
-This document could also be in JSON-LD, or we could use a subset of the [Hydra](http://www.markus-lanthaler.com/hydra/) format to describe endpoints.

 #### What you have to know about RDF while using JSON-LD

-JSON-LD is meant to mostly look like just another JSON format, where many of the properties are valid URLs which specify where you can get more information about a given ressource.
+JSON-LD is meant to mostly look like just another JSON format, where many dictionary values are valid URLs which specify where you can get more information about a given ressource.

+In many cases, it can be used by developers just like any other json document.
 However, there are a few pitfalls.

 *Inheritance*: the `@type` argument in JSON-LD corresponds to a RDF class.